-I’ve never been good at keeping plants alive.
-After seeing what a huge difference they can make in a room, I’m learning.
-For me it was important to stick to a few varieties and learn to master growing those successfully.
+I’ve never been good at keeping indoor plants alive.
+After seeing what a huge difference they can make in an indoor space, I’m learning.
+For me it was important to stick to a few varieties of house plants and learn to master growing those successfully.

 Indoor trees are especially tricky because they can be a big investment if you end up killing them, but they make a huge impact.
 They can add so much color and texture.
-I picked up a few from Ikea since they are so cheap, $24.99 and under.
+I picked a few from Ikea since they are so cheap, $24.99 and under.
+I chose the easiest indoor trees to keep alive and the best indoor trees for my home environment.
 Here are my three favorites and how to care for them.

 These tree are in every home decor photo you see on Pinterest.
 They are pretty expensive if you go to a garden center – $50-$100.
 At Ikea they are only $19.99.
 I’ve been able to keep mine going for six months, with a few bumpy patches.
 Here are my tips for keeping your Fiddle Leaf happy.

-- Where to Put It – Place the plant where it lots of light, but not direct light.
+Where to Put It – Place the plant where it gets plenty of sunlight, but not direct light.
 Be sure not to put it in a drafty spot.
 I started mine off right inside a doorway and it drastically improved when I moved it away from the door.
 However, the pot is VERY HEAVY, so I recommend if you plan to move any tree start it off on a rolling dolly.

-- When to Water– Water this plant once a week if it’s warm and every two weeks in the winter.
+When to Water– Water this plant once a week if it’s warm and every two weeks in the winter.
 After watering once a week in the cold weather, the leaves started to get brown spots (as you can see in the photo).
 Once I cut back to every other week, the spots are going away.
-In the winter if your house is really dry spray the leaves with water.
+If you have really dry air in your home in the winter you should spray the leaves with water.

 This is NOT the easiest plant to grow, but I had to try it after seeing them everywhere in design blogs.
 Watch this video for more information about caring for your fig.